Nahuel Ferraresi

-Nahuel Adolfo Ferraresi Hernández (born 19 November 1998) is a Venezuelan footballer who plays as a defender for São Paulo, on loan from Manchester City.
+Nahuel Adolfo Ferraresi Hernández (born 19 November 1998) is a Venezuelan professional footballer who plays as a centre-back or right-back for Campeonato Brasileiro Série A club São Paulo and the Venezuela national team.

 Club career

 Deportivo Táchira announced on 11 August 2017 that Ferraresi would be joining the City Football Group, initially to Uruguayan Segunda División side Torque, with the plan for him to move to fellow CFG club New York City FC subsequently.
 Ahead of the 2019–20 season, he was loaned out to FC Porto B.

 On 15 August 2020 he went to Moreirense on loan.

 International career

 Ferraresi was called up to the Venezuela under-20 side for the 2017 FIFA U-20 World Cup.